awwais/awwais.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Awais Mustafa 👨‍💻, and I love `solving problems.`I also love to<br>learn new things, especially when it comes to `programming!` 💥
+I am Awais Mustafa 👨‍💻, and I love `solving problems.`See my profile on <a href="https://hackerrank.com/awais19">HackerRank</a>.I also love to<br>learn new things, especially when it comes to `programming!` 💥
 <br><br>Some of my [projects! are ...](/projects)